 Night tours to Okunoin Cemetery can be booked at tourist information desks around town or online at about 1800 yen.
 This makes the tour one of the best things to do in Japan that won’t break the bank.
 The tours begin at the entrance to the cemetery and end at the mausoleum of Kobo Daishi where the monk leaves the tour.

 Since the tour terminates deep in the cemetery in the middle of the night, you need to walk back to the entrance alone.
 You would think this midnight walk through an unfamiliar cemetery without the tour guide could be a little disconcerting.
 But it’s not too bad.
 There is enough light from the stone lanterns to help you find your way.
 Admission to this Japan cemetery is free.

 Getting to Koya-san does take a bit of time and effort since it is on a mountaintop in a fairly remote location.
 However, it is almost impossible to get lost in Japan.
 Instructions are also in English and the Japanese people are very helpful.

-To get to Koya-san and the cemetery:
+To get to the Okunion Cemetery and Koya-san:

 - Take the Nankai Electric Railway from Namba Station in Osaka.
 This will take you to Gokurakubashi at the base of the mountain.